PlumeScript/Plume/doc/migration.md

 ## Add an error when using non-escaped `$` #900
 Escape all non-eval `$`: `\$`

+## Leave affect only the current accumulation block instead of the whole macro #916

 # Sparrow -> Owl

 ## `#649` remove all `lua.*` tables and macros